 Start by looking within your local community for someone who can provide in home tutoring.

-These days, it's all too easy to head to the internet to find what you're looking for, but try the old-fashioned way - this means you'll be more likely to find someone who lives in your area and therefore won't have to travel too far to deliver their lessons.
+These days, it's all too easy to head to the internet to find what you're looking for, but try the old-fashioned way - this means you'll be more likely to find someone who lives in your area and therefore won't have to travel too far to deliver their hour-long lessons.
 Tutors often advertise in shops, on notice boards and in the local newspaper, so see if you can pick up any contact details!

 You could even head to the local college or university which may have undergrad students looking for tutor jobs while they study.